harvester/docs/docs/upgrade.md

 _Available as of v0.2.0_

 Harvester provides two ways to upgrade.
-Users can either upgrade using the ISO image, or urgarde through UI.
+Users can either upgrade using the ISO image, or upgrade through UI.

 !!!note